Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certifications as the requirements fully meet the SPOTT indicator criteria.
+Additional points have been awarded according to the percentage of company landbank certified by FSC.
 The company also reports its own information on species and habitat conservation management.

 • N